apache/gravitino/README.md

 * Security in one place, centralizing the security for different sources.
 * Built-in data management and data access management.

-## Contributing to Gravitino

-Gravitino is open source software available under the Apache 2.0 license.
-For information of how to contribute to Gravitino please see the [Contribution guidelines](CONTRIBUTING.md).

-## Online documentation
+## Documentation

-You can find the latest Gravitino documentation here in the [doc folder](docs), The README file only contains basic setup instructions.
+You can find the latest Gravitino documentation in the [docs folder](docs).
+The official [website] (https://datastrato.ai/docs) has docs for each official release.

-## Building Gravitino
+## Installation

-Gravitino builds Gradle.
+Gradle is used to build Gravitino .
 To build Gravitino, please run:

 ```shell
 ./gradlew clean build -x test